jeremeamia/ASU-CS-Sample-MovieLibrary/README.md

 Once the application is installed to a web server such that it is accessible by a web browser, there are just a few more things that need to be done.

+#### Configuration File

+The application comes with a `sample.config.php` file.
+You should rename this file to `config.php`, and edit this file to change all of the items in all-caps to be configured for your installation of the application.
+This includes your database credentials, and Netflix API keys.

+You will need to adjust line 7 of `config.php` to be the appropriate path to your application relative to your browser-accessible domain.

+#### Htaccess File

+You should rename the `sample.htaccess` file to `.htaccess`.
+You will need to adjust line 8 of `.htaccess` to be the appropriate path to your application relative to your browser-accessible domain.

 #### Database

-You should set up a mysql database for the application.
-The name is not important, but you will need to remember the name to put into the config file later.
-The `schema.sql` file contains the SQL code you need to run to setup the tables.
+You ned to setup MySQL for the application.
+You may create a database beforehand, or you may let the `install.php` script do it for you.
+Either way, you need to make sure you have entered the database credentials and database name in the `config.php` file.

-#### Sample Files
+#### Installation Script

-The application comes with 2 sample files:

-- `sample.config.php` - You should rename this file to `config.php`.
-You should
-also edit this file change all of the items in all-caps to be configured for your installation of the application.
-- `sample.htaccess` - You should rename this file to `.htaccess`.
+After the above are completed, you can run the `install.php` script which will confirm that your environment supports all of the application's requirements and also create an setup the database with the schema required for the application to run.

+#### Setup a User

-You will need to adjust line 8 of `.htaccess` and line 7 of `config.php` to be the appropriate path to your application relative to the domain name.
+You will need to go to `/admin/createuser` in your application via the browser.
+Enter in the admin credentials defined in your `config.php` file.
+Then use the form to create a user account for the application.

-## Todo
+## Development Todos

 - Model unit tests
     - Show how to mock the database
     - Show how to mock the web service
 - Unit tests for other classes
 - Doc blocks on all classes
-- Improve design
+- Improve web design
+- <s>Installation script</s>